pmejia10/LanguageTranslator/README.md

-#Language Translator
+# Language Translator

+# Description
-##Program to translate from English to any other Language using Python3
+## Program to translate from English to any other Language using Python3

-Author: Patrick Mejia
+### Author: Patrick Mejia

+# Requirements
+Python3
+googletrans ~ 4.0.0rc1